gdquest-demos/godot-4-how-tos/readme.md

 - Names with `ARVR` were replaced with `XR` (the common way of referring to both Augmented Reality and Virtual Reality technologies).

 The complete naming convention changes can be check in the [official migration page from Godot documentation](https://docs.godotengine.org/en/stable/tutorials/migrating/upgrading_to_godot_4.html).

+### SubViewports

+One important change is the difference between Godot 3.0 and Godot 4.0 `Viewports`.
+In Godot 4.0, `Viewports` are not instantiable; this means they are a class of nodes that are inherited to provide their functionality.
+The two built-in nodes Godot 4.0 provides that inherit from `Viewport` are:

+- `Window`: provides a separate system window to render on.
+- `SubViewport`: provides the same functionality as Godot 3.0 `Viewport` node.

+In Godot 3.0, the `SceneTree` root (the first node of the `SceneTree` that all nodes are children to) is a `Viewport`.
+In Godot 4.0, the root is a `Window`.
+That's an important differentiation, because `Window` nodes provides specific functionality for system windows.

 ### GDScript Signals and Callables